2 months

 Yit (Design)

 As product release cycles shorten to days and weeks, integrating accessibility early becomes more challenging.
-Historically, our product lacked clear design planning for VoiceOver(iOS) / TalkBack(Android), resulting in significant accessibility tech debt before a dedicated team was in place.
+Historically, our product lacked clear design planning for Web/VoiceOver(iOS) / TalkBack(Android), resulting in significant accessibility tech debt before a dedicated team was in place.
 This exclusionary approach doesn't serve our intended user base.

 Make a game plan to tackle accessibility in your process